backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 ```
 {
-    "relayTransaction": RelayTransaction, // the relay transaction that was sent to any.sender
+    "relayTransaction": RelayTransaction, // the relay transaction that was sent to Backbone Cabal
     "id": string, // an id for that transaction, created by hashing the relay transaction
-    "receiptSignature": string, // a signature from any.sender to prove that it accepted the job
+    "receiptSignature": string, // a signature from Backbone Cabal to prove that it accepted the job
     "wait": function(confirmations: number): TransactionReceipt // a function that can be called to wait until the transaction is mined.
 Returns a normal transaction receipt.
 }
 ```